wso2/docs-is/en/docs/tutorials/using-wso2-stream-processor-for-adaptive-authentication.md

 below to create and deploy a Siddhi application that can be used with WSO2 Identity Server for risk-based login.

--   [Creating a Siddhi
-    application](#UsingWSO2StreamProcessorforAdaptiveAuthentication-CreatingaSiddhiapplication)
--   [Testing the Siddhi
-    application](#UsingWSO2StreamProcessorforAdaptiveAuthentication-TestingtheSiddhiapplication)
--   [Configuring the analytics engine in WSO2 IS](#UsingWSO2StreamProcessorforAdaptiveAuthentication-ConfiguringtheanalyticsengineinWSO2IS)
--   [Deploying the Siddhi
-    application](#UsingWSO2StreamProcessorforAdaptiveAuthentication-DeployingtheSiddhiapplication)
--   [What's
-    Next?](#UsingWSO2StreamProcessorforAdaptiveAuthentication-What'sNext?)

 ### Creating a Siddhi application

 1. Download the latest version of [WSO2 Stream